 One of the most iconic views you’ll be lucky to see in Amed is the colourful fishing boats on Jemeluk Bay.
 Here you will have the opportunity to take a sunrise or a sunset boat trip in a traditional ‘jukung boat’ or wooden outriggers and see these local fishermen apply their craft to the art of the daily catch.
 Head to the Bay and jump a ride for a small fee.

 4. Discover Amed’s local salts

-Amed is renowned for its artisanal sea salt production and no visit would be complete without checking out how it is harvested at Amed Salt.
+Amed is renowned for its artisanal sea salt production and no visit would be complete without checking out how it is harvested.
 Local producers use traditional techniques handed down from generation to generation, creating an exceptional salt that is of the highest taste and quality.
 Make sure you stock up and bring pressies home for your family and friends!